 There was also livestock in the back alley (Gypsy has plenty of kids and animals) and a 12-piece orchestra crammed backstage.
 But from that hang-on-for-dear-life beginning, Roger Rocka’s Dinner-Theater has grown into a beloved institution, a regional theater with more than 180 productions in its history, and a reputation for superb shows and extraordinary dining.

 The theater company at Roger Rocka’s Dinner Theater is Good Company Players, led since its inception in 1973 by managing director Dan Pessano.
-After five years of summer productions at downtown hotels, a collaboration between Dan and Roger brought Good Company Players to their year-round, permanant home at Roger Rocka’s.
+After five years of summer productions at downtown hotels, a collaboration between Dan and Roger brought Good Company Players to their year-round, permanent home at Roger Rocka’s.